peteromallet/Advisable/README.md

 # Development
 The advisable application is built on ruby on rails.
 The frontend is built in React which is delivered by the rails app using the [webpacker](https://github.com/rails/webpacker) gem.
-The source code for the frontend codebase can be found in [/app/javascript/src](https://github.com/thomascullen/Advisable/tree/master/app/javascript/src).
-The frontend codebase communicates with the backend via a GraphQL API which can be found in [/app/graphql](https://github.com/thomascullen/Advisable/tree/master/app/graphql).
+The source code for the frontend codebase can be found in [/app/javascript/src](app/javascript/src).
+The frontend codebase communicates with the backend via a GraphQL API which can be found in [/app/graphql](app/graphql).

+See the [API documentation](docs/api.md) for more details on the graphql API.

 You can run the app locally using the heroku toolbelt or the [foreman gem](https://github.com/ddollar/foreman).
 You will also need to run webpack in a separate process to compile the frontend assets.